 Astigmatism causes blurry vision and often occurs along with myopia (nearsightedness) or hyperopia (farsightedness).
-Even though astigmatism can mean you’re hard-to-fit when it comes to contact lenses, Julia Zyrina, OD, at Pine Vision Care in Philadelphia has you covered.
-With Dr. Zyrina’s help, you’ll have optimal vision correction again very soon.
+Even though astigmatism can mean you’re hard-to-fit when it comes to contact lenses, our doctors, at Pine Vision Care in Philadelphia has you covered.
+With our help, you’ll have optimal vision correction again very soon.
 Book your appointment online 24/7, or call the office to schedule today.

 Astigmatism is a common eye issue in which your eyes can't properly focus light, causing blurry vision.
 Most patients who suffer from astigmatism also have myopia or hyperopia.
 Astigmatism can occur in both children and adults.

 The main sign of astigmatism is blurry vision.
 If you suffer from pronounced astigmatism, your vision is blurry both close-up and at a distance, while mild astigmatism may cause blurry vision at either distance alone.
 You may also suffer from: